-In 1992 Lightbridge Corporation was formed to develop and deploy nuclear fuel designs developed by Dr. Alvin Radkowsky, one of the founding fathers of the U.S. nuclear industry and one of the industry’s most respected nuclear engineers.
-Dr. Radkowsky, formerly head of the U.S. Navy Nuclear Propulsion Program, was a key member of the design team that built Shippingport, the world's first full-scale commercial nuclear power plant, and supervised more nuclear fuel core designs that were implemented and successfully operated than any other nuclear engineer in the history of the industry.
-A true pioneer, Dr. Radkowsky also sought to sever the link between nuclear weapons and nuclear power, and he developed thorium-based nuclear designs which would not produce weapons suitable plutonium in nuclear spent fuel.
+In 1992 Radkowsky Thorium Power Corporation (RTPC) was formed to develop nuclear fuel designs invented by Dr. Alvin Radkowsky, one of the founding scientists of the U.S. civil nuclear sector.
+Dr. Radkowsky, former Chief Scientist of the U.S. Navy Nuclear Propulsion Program, was a key member of the design team for the Shippingport Atomic Power Station, the world's first full-scale commercial nuclear power plant.
+He supervised numerous nuclear fuel core designs that were implemented and successfully operated in the U.S. Navy and in commercial nuclear power plants.